Try Historical Fencing for Free

 You just show up in training shoes, t-shirt and sports pants.
 Bring some water too.

-Don’t worry about the rest — we lend you swords, mask, jacket, gloves and other protection.
+Don’t worry about the rest — we lend you swords, mask, jacket, gloves and everything else.

 The Weapons